Paa Joe: Biography

-Art
+Artwork

-Fantasy coffins
+Figurative coffins

-While the pieces crafted by Paa Joe are real coffins that the deceased are buried in, the process to obtain a figurative coffin is very different from the normal process one might go about to obtain a coffin for themselves or a loved one.
-Paa Joe does not have a catalog of work from which a figurative coffin can be chosen, as might be done with a regular coffin.
+While the pieces crafted by Joe are real coffins that the deceased are buried in, the process to obtain a figurative coffin is very different from the normal process one might go about to obtain a coffin for themselves or a loved one.
+Joe does not have a catalog of work from which a figurative coffin can be chosen, as might be done with a regular coffin.
 Each piece is a custom commission that has relevance to the deceased's life.
-Thus, Paa Joe is not a craftsman of utilitarian products, rather he is an artist of custom, expressive pieces.
-Not all of Paa Joe's coffins are used for burial or intended to express the quality of an individual life.
+Thus, Joe is not a craftsman of utilitarian products, rather he is an artist of custom, expressive pieces.
+Not all of Joe's coffins are used for burial or intended to express the quality of an individual life.

 Figurative coffins have great cultural significance in Ghana.
-While the practice of making Figurative coffins was debatably started by Paa Joe's instructor, Kane Kwei, the concept has deep roots in Ga tradition.
+While the practice of making Figurative coffins was debatably started by Joe's instructor, Kane Kwei, the concept has deep roots in Ga tradition.
 Figurative coffins have been around since the 1950s.
 However, figurative palanquins have a much deeper history in Ghana.

-Paa Joe has crafted custom coffins for important Ghanaian cultural figures, such as the late Chief Nii Amartey Kwei II.
+Joe has crafted custom coffins for important Ghanaian cultural figures, such as the late Chief Nii Amartey Kwei II.

-Workshop/process
+Workshop and process

-Paa Joe crafts his coffins in his workshop In the Accra area in Ghana.
+Joe crafts his coffins in his workshop In the Accra area in Ghana.
 His workshop comprises a few main areas including an office, a showroom, a preparation room for painting and shipping, and a tool storage area.
 However, much of the actual Coffin Construction is performed behind the workshop under the shade of trees.
 Here, clients can come and view coffins and decide on a design either for themselves for future use, or for a loved one.
-Paa Joe's process is to explore the interests of the person in need of a coffin to determine what style of figurate coffin could best represent their life.
+Joe's process is to explore the interests of the person in need of a coffin to determine what style of figurate coffin could best represent their life.
 Past examples have been as simple as a coke bottle or a bible to that of a professor who requested a bird with a pen in its mouth.

 Other work

-While Paa Joe is best known for his figurative coffins, he has also created conceptual works that focus on West Africa and transatlantic slave trade, such as his large-scale sculptural work Gates of No Return.
+While Joe is best known for his figurative coffins, he has also created conceptual works that focus on West Africa and transatlantic slave trade, such as his large-scale sculptural work "Gates of No Return".